zdwhite/Project-Euler-poker_hands/README.md

 How many hands does Player 1 win?

 Problems to tackle:
-    Ranking :  A generalized function that can take in a poker hand and assign is a value This function may require creating lists of all the possible combinations for each hand type then

     Parsing :   A function to parse the poker.txt file into poker hands for player 1 and player 2

+    Ranking :  A generalized function that can take in a poker hand and determine what the poker hand is Create a toy function that just determines the high cards

     Comparing /  Returning SUM : a function that will compare the rank of a hand to another hand and out put the winner and returns a running total